 Nuxeo in 2006 - The Starting Point

 From day one, we considered open source as the best approach to develop applications for our customers.
 Not only can you leverage the community and the components they’ve built, but you can also improve your software based on real life use cases, and share code to find the best designs.
 Our initial framework, called CPS, was written in Python, on top of the Zope application server.
-This can sound like old technology today (and it actually is), however, at the time, this technical stack was advanced in many aspects: modular architecture, REST objects publisher, and integrated infrastructure.
+This can sound like old technology today (and it actually is), however, at the time, this technical stack was advanced in many aspects: modular content services architecture, REST objects publisher, and integrated infrastructure.

 Back in 2006, these technology choices allowed us to deliver customized projects with a much lower implementation time.
 We were already gaining momentum with quickly delivered projects.
 However, as we got more customers, as the technology landscape changed and as enterprise content kept growing exponentially, we started to face some new challenges.